levi-architect/teamfront-ai-engineering-playbook/docs/AI_IDE_Development_Framework.md

 🛠️ VI.
 AI IDE Build Phases (Teamfront Standard)

-The phases below match how Teamfront modernizes legacy systems and builds greenfield features with AI.
+These phases match how Teamfront modernizes legacy systems and builds new features with AI.

 ⚙️ Phase 1 — Backend Foundations